justheretostealcode/ARCTIC-GUI/README.md

 If you use the GUI and want to use the same Python installation for the GUI as for the simulation you don't have to do this step.

-This has to be an absolute path to an Python executable.
+This must be an absolute path to a Python executable.

 ```toml
 PYTHON_BINARY=<<Path to your Python binary>>